 - The Court requires the support and knowledge of a Parenting Expert.

 The Court, acting in the best interest of the child (or children), calls in a Parenting Expert (usually a psychologist) for the purpose of a PN7 assessment or intervention.

 Why is the assessment used?

 A PN7 intervention is used to improve the health and functioning of the family by facilitating a resolution between parents.
-The Parenting Expert will usually find out the wishes of the child/ren involved and conduct a thorough assessment of the family and any challenges they may be facing and report their findings back to the Court.
+The Parenting Expert will usually find out the wishes of the child/children involved and conduct a thorough assessment of the family and any challenges they may be facing and report their findings back to the Court.

-A PN7 assessment is used when resolution is not possible and the Court needs the opinion of a Parenting Expert to make decisions about the parents, that will best serve the child/ren involved.
+A PN7 assessment is used when resolution is not possible and the Court needs the opinion of a Parenting Expert to make decisions about the parents, that will best serve the child/children involved.
 There are two main areas of PN7s, Evaluative and Therapeutic – meaning the family is assessed and/or therapy may be required.

 In PN7s, A Parenting Expert does not offer an opinion about the family (regarding custody, who is the best parent, etc.) and the Parenting Expert who conducted the evaluation may not also provide therapy.

 The 5 types of Pn7 Assessments that may be conducted are:

 Assess the family’s situation and make a recommendation to the Court about the type of intervention that’s best suited for the family’s needs.